nova-model/nova-trame/DEVELOPMENT.md

 ## Starting from the template

-- Add other Python dependencies you project need with `poetry add xxx` or `poetry add --dev xxx`
+- Add other Python dependencies you project need with [`pixi add`](https://pixi.sh/latest/reference/cli/pixi/add/).
 - Modify Dockerfile as needed.
 Please make sure it can still run as non-root (we use it in GitHub Actions and in general this is a good practice).
-- install pre-commit (if not already installed) - `poetry add pre-commit`
+- install pre-commit (if not already installed) - `pixi add --pypi pre-commit`
-- activate `pre-commit` for your project: `cd <project folder> && poetry run pre-commit install`
+- activate `pre-commit` for your project: `cd <project folder> && pixi run pre-commit install`
 - finally, clear the content of this section and add the description of your project.
 You can keep/adjust instructions below